gramexrecipes/gramex-ml-workshop/structure.md

 - create an app that trains, tests datasets and review the output.
 - we won't be reviewing ML algorithms or scikit-learn.

-This is how the application would at the end of it:
+This is how the application would look at the end of it:

 ![final page](snippets/images/final.png)